 The Supervisory Board has set itself concrete targets for its composition.
 One item worthy of particular note here is a requirements profile for Supervisory Board candidates, which was passed in the financial year and which summarises the knowledge, skills, professional experience and personal aptitude characteristics necessary for candidates to be considered.
 In addition to this, appraisals were made regarding diversity and the number of independent members.
+You can find further information on the equal participation of women and men in the Supervisory Board in the disclosures on corporate governance practices provided below.

 The Supervisory Board considers itself as already consisting of a suitable number of independent members who have no business or personal relationship with the company or members of the Executive Board which could form grounds for a conflict of interest.
 The Supervisory Board has set itself the goal of having at least three shareholder representatives as members of the Supervisory Board who are "independent" in the sense of § 100 (5) of the German Stock Corporation Act (AktG).
 This goal has already been achieved.
 The Supervisory Board has also set itself the additional goal of filling at least 25% of Supervisory Board member positions on the shareholder side with suitable female members, in the presence of candidates of equal professional and personal suitability.
 However, largely due to the low number of members that sit on the Supervisory Board as per the company's Articles of Association, the Supervisory Board does not currently consider it prudent to specify a concrete timetable for implementation of this objective.
+Nevertheless, this quota was reached over the course of the year 2015 with the election of Ms. Müller to the company's Supervisory Board.
 The Supervisory Board also reviewed the knowledge and experience required of the Supervisory Board members and of the Chairman of the Audit Committee under the German Corporate Governance Code with regard to reporting and internal control procedures.
 The Chairman of the MLP AG Audit Committee fully complies with these requirements.

-In the absence of the Executive Board, the Supervisory Board also reviewed the efficiency of its own activities in 2014.
+In the absence of the Executive Board, the Supervisory Board also reviewed the efficiency of its own activities in 2015.
 Particular attention was paid to the efficiency of the procedures in the Supervisory Board, the information flow between the committees and the Supervisory Board and the timeliness and sufficient content of reporting by the Executive Board to the Supervisory Board.
 Further measures aimed at increasing efficiency were drafted in the course of intensive discussions.